ricardobcl/Dotted-Version-Vectors/README.md

 Values: v101 v100
 ```

-The test code can be found here: https://gist.github.com/ricardobcl/4992839

 As we can see, both scenarios have similar results: with VV you have an
 exploding number of siblings in your Riak database; with DVVSet you have always
 2 or 3 siblings.

+The test code can be found [here](https://gist.github.com/ricardobcl/4992839).

 ## How to Use